Getting started with Azure DevOps

 The first step is to select your build environment.
 SonarCloud will present this page:

-Choose your CI method.
+Choose your preferred CI tool as the analysis method.

 If you have no particular preference and are setting up a new project on Azure DevOps, we recommend using Azure DevOps Pipelines as your CI.